 Mel Karade Rabba was a superhit film when it was released and it is still known as one of the most popular Punjabi films of the decade.
-The film stars two heavyweight actors in the leading roles, Jimmy Shergill and Gippy Grewal as they both struggle to win heart of the girl named Seerat
+The film stars two heavyweight actors in the leading roles, Jimmy Shergill and Gippy Grewal as they both struggle to win the heart of the girl named Seerat

 .
 Now they have to come up with their own ploys and tactics to win over her heart.
-The ending of the film makes one somehow emotional and the film as a whole makes for a ride full of drama, comedy and full on Punjabi entertainment.
+The ending of the film makes one somehow emotional and the film as a whole makes for a ride full of drama, comedy, and full-on Punjabi entertainment.